amuacm/nvim/level1.md

 :colorscheme bamboo " set colorscheme

-nnoremap <C-f> NERDTreeToggle<CR> " remap to use NERDTree
+nnoremap <C-f> :NERDTreeToggle<CR> " remap to use NERDTree
 ```

-Next, update the file by typing `:so` the file,
+Next, save the file and intall the plugins by typing `:PlugInstall` followed by the command `:so` to source the file.
-followed by the command `:PlugInstall`
 Your plugins should all update from here.

 ## step 6 | using lsp with coqueror of combinations